joao-garcia404/joao-garcia404/README.md

 - 📘 I’m currently working with ReactJS and React Native 🚀🚀🚀
 - ✔ I like to help others dev's
-- 💎 I'm always learning
+- 💎 Always learning
 - ❤ Coding is my passion
-- ⚡ Fun fact: I love dogs 🐶
+- ⚡ Fun fact: I love formula 1 🐶

 "Still We Rise" 🚀